zoeskan/MCB185/unit6-sequences.md

 `nt` retrieved from the sequence is compared to the alphabet in `nts`.
 If the letter is found, its index is returned.
 For example, if the letter is a 'G', the index in 'ACGT' is 2 and the code does `counts[2] += 1` (line 9).
-Conveniently, if there are any unknown letters, they get a -1 index, and get dumped into the counts for 'N'.
+Conveniently, if there are any unknown letters, they get a -1 index.
+Negative numbers like `counts[-1]` index backwords.
+As a result, unknown letters get dumped into the counts for 'N'.
 This is the exact behavior of the if-elif-else stack.

 ```
+5	nts = 'ACGTN' # should really be defined outside the loop
 6	counts = [0] * len(nts)
 7	for nt in seq:
 8		idx = nts.find(nt)